cedrickperron/hybrid_model_digit_recognition/README.md

 Use a hybrid classical quantum neural networks for digit recognition system.
 Thus far, our results for the quantum neural networks are incapable of predicting accurately validation data.

 We also build a quantvolution network (in jupyter file).
-The images are stored in
+The images are stored in quantumconvol/.

-For our code, we take the framework of arxiv:2304.09224 (Quantum machine learning for image classification by Arsenii Senokosov, Alexander Sedykh, Asel Sagingalieva, and Alexey Melnikov)
+For our code, we take the framework of arxiv:2304.09224 (Quantum machine learning for image classification by Arsenii Senokosov, Alexander Sedykh, Asel Sagingalieva, and Alexey Melnikov).
+Their architecture and results are inconsistent with the natural world.

 ## Installation